Circle of Life: Non-anthropocentric evolutionary tree - by Brenda de Groot

 Second, works of art have the ability to make people feel.
 Given that emotions are the leading drivers for our actions, it is art that has the potential to change people’s mindsets and behaviour.

-And last but not least: art can show us an alternative of the world as it is.
+And last but not least: art can show us an alternative to the world as it is.
 Through visual art and storytelling, we are able to share our visions of the world as it could be.
 If we know what our envisioned future looks like, then we can go build the path that leads there.

 Now combine the ability of art to inform masses of people, make them feel intensely, and to deliver an image of a world we want to work towards, then I think art has great potential for changing the world for the better.